zachvalenta/jvns.ca/content/zines/index.markdown

 * <a href="#print-directions"> **Printing directions**</a>

 You can get more information about any of them by clicking on the cover.
 They all have a PDF you can read on your computer and a print version.
+If you want to pay for them, [you can](https://gumroad.com/b0rk).

 <div class="container">